renatoathaydes/actors/README.md

 `actors` is a library that enables the use of the Actors Model in Dart.

-It is a thin wrapper around Dart's `Isolate` that makes them much easier to use.
+It is a thin wrapper around Dart's `Isolate` (on Flutter and Dart VM) that makes them much easier to use.

 ## Actor